Supplement review

 Probiotics: strain specificity matters

 Probiotic evidence carries the same fine print.
 Benefits seen with one strain at one dose do not transfer automatically to a different strain, and pooled effects mask wide variation between products.
 That strain-specificity is part of why the metabolic-syndrome and diabetes meta-analyses landed on "modest and mixed" rather than a clean positive1112.
-For newer strains like Akkermansia generating the most excitement, the human case is still early, so any product riding that name deserves extra scrutiny on strain identity, viability and dose — a point we cover in the pillar review below.
+For newer strains like Akkermansia generating the most excitement, the human case is real but modest — and, counterintuitively, the form with the evidence is the pasteurized (killed) bacterium, not the live strain — so any product riding that name deserves extra scrutiny on form, strain identity and dose; we walk through the trials in Akkermansia supplements for weight loss.

 Safety and quality